ZweTun/Project5-WebGPU-Gaussian-Splat-Viewer/README.md

 In contrast, the Gaussian splat renderer requires multiple GPU-intensive steps, including view-frustum culling, 3D-to-2D covariance computation, spherical harmonics color evaluation, depth sorting, and blending.
 As a result, frame rates drop considerably (51 FPS for Bonsai and 13 FPS for Bicycle), particularly in scenes with many Gaussians.
 Despite the lower performance, this renderer produces more realistic surfaces with depth and shading, showing the trade-off between visual quality and computational cost.

+---

+### Running the code
+Follow these steps to install and view the project:

+- Clone this repository
+- Download and install Node.js
+- Run npm install in the root directory of this project to download and install dependencies
+- Run npm run dev, which will open the project in your browser

+---

 ### Credits

 - [Vite](https://vitejs.dev/)